What Is Mulch?

 Inorganic mulches are usually made of rocks and plastics, which don’t decompose.
 However, home improvement stores and garden centers now carry mulch films made from 100% biodegradable materials.

-This table will give you a more detailed comparison of the two types of mulch:
+This table gives you a more detailed comparison of the two types of mulch:

 AttributeOrganic MulchInorganic Mulch